DANCE-Lab/DANCE-Wiki/docs/study/study_procedures.md

 ---

 # Study Procedures
-This page outlines what a study visit should look like
+This page outlines what a study visit should look like.

 ### Visit Preparation
 Once the particpant has agreed to participant and has been scheduled, you can prepare for the visit.
 This process is covered across the other tabs--ensure that you have sent confirmation emails and texts to the participant, created BBL and Self-Report IDs through Oracle, prepared the admin for REDCap tools, prepared payment, and for in person visits, printed the necessary paperwork.